kabachook/k8s-security/README.md

 > Audit policy defines rules about what events should be recorded and what data they should include.

+It is useful if and only if you somehow analyze these logs.

 [More](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/)

 _Sample policy which records all requests at metadata level:_